- Get Started

 The benefit of this scheme is that each machine can increment its sequence number and submit a transaction without invalidating any transactions submitted by the other machines.
-Recall from the transactions doc that all transactions from a source account have their own specific sequence number.
-Using worker machines, each with an account, allows this anchor to submit as many transactions as possible without sequence number collisions.
+Recall from our transactions documentation that all transactions from a source account have their own specific sequence number.
+Using worker machines, each with their own separate account, allows an anchor to submit as many transactions as possible without sequence number collisions.

 Transactions that require multiple parties to sign, such as the exchange transaction between Anush and Bridget from example #1, can take an arbitrarily long time.
 Because all transactions are constructed with specific sequence numbers, waiting on the signatures can block Anush’s account.
 To avoid this situation, a scheme similar to Example #2 can be used.